preservim/vim-pencil/README.markdown

 augroup END
 ```

-For other prose-oriented plugins, consult the [See also](#see-also)
+For a list of other prose-oriented plugins, consult the [See
-section below.

-For more details, see the advanced initialization section below.
+also](#see-also) section below.

 ## Hard line breaks or soft line wrap?